Nexus-Mods/NexusMods.App/docs/developers/concepts/0003-load-order-management.md

 - The load order users see is a superset of the load order the game will actually see/use.
 - Users may have a large number of disabled items.
 - Users have to sort and maintain the sorting even for items that they don't want to load.

+## Format of Load Orders:
+Different games use different methods and formats to determine in which order items should be loaded in.

+Some examples to follow:

+### Dedicated Load Order files:
+The game expects a specific file to contain the load order, and the file format is usually well defined.
+It can be a simple text file with a list of file names, or something more elaborate like an XML or JSON file with additional metadata.

+E.g.:
+- Skyrim `plugins.txt` file containing a list of plugin names.
+- BG3 `modsettings.lsx` file containing a list of pak files and their load order.

+### Command line parameter:
+Some games allow specifying the load order through a command line parameter, which can be a list of file names or a path to a file containing the load order.

+E.g.:
+- Cyberpunk 2077 RedMod takes `-mod` command line parameter to specify the load order of RedMod mods.

+### Implicit from Dependency information:
+The order of mods or items in some games can be determined by the dependency information provided with the mods or items themselves.

+E.g.:
+- Stardew Valley SMAPI modding framework uses mod manifest dependency information to determine the order in which to load the mods.
+- Skyrim uses plugin header metadata (masters) in conjunction with a flat load order file to determine the final order.

+### Implicit from "last modified" file time:
+Some games use the unfortunate method of using the "modified" or "created" file time of the mod files to determine the load order.

+Applications wishing to support changing the order have to edit the file times of the files to change the order.

+They may also have to monitor the file times to ensure that the order hasn't changed.

+E.g.:
+- Older bethesda games like Morrowind and Oblivion use the file time of the plugin files to determine the load order.

+### Implicit from alphabetical order:
+Some games load mod items in alphabetical order, either by file name or by folder name if loading entire modules.

+Management in this case requires the renaming of files or even entire folders to change the order.

+Keeping track of renamed files and folders can introduce additional complexity to mod management solutions.

+E.g.:
+- Unreal Engine 4 and 5 games load pak files in alphabetical order.
+Often leading to pak files starting with `aaaa_` or `zzzz_` to ensure they are loaded first or last, respectively.
+- The Witcher 3 loads mods in alphabetical order of the directories containing the mod files.

 ## Size of Load Orders:
 Load orders can be of a handful of items or hundreds or even thousands of items.